Santon, Isle of Man City

 Bus: Bus Vannin operates the island’s scheduled public buses.
 Regular services connect Douglas, Castletown, and the airport area; single fares for short island trips are typically around £1.50-£3.00 and journey times to Santon from Douglas or Ronaldsway are typically 10-30 minutes depending on route and stops.

-How to Get Around Santon, Isle of Man #
+How to Get Around Santon, Isle of Man#

-Where to Stay in Santon, Isle of Man #
+Where to Stay in Santon, Isle of Man#

-Where to Eat in Santon, Isle of Man #
+Shopping in Santon, Isle of Man#

-Nightlife in Santon, Isle of Man #
+Nightlife in Santon, Isle of Man#

 Nightlife in Santon is quiet, centred on a few village pubs and community events rather than late-night venues.
 For a broader evening scene, travel to Douglas where most bars and live-music options are located.